 Across the picturesque bridge you will see the Chigo Daishi Mieido a small shrine that features a statue of Kobo Daishi.
 A priest believed to have invented the kana, he had a vision instructing him to explore the valley and subsequently discovered the water springs.
 Fudo Waterfall is right beside the small shrine; apparently once used for ascetic training, the name of the valley stems from this waterfall and refers to the ‘sound of roaring water’.
 Although it isn’t as strong as it once was, the water cascades readily from the mouths of two ornate dragons.

-You’ll soon see a huge wooden structure which is a cherry blossom viewing area, as in spring, this area of the river is filled with pink blossoms and a brilliant sight.
+You’ll soon see a huge wooden structure which is a cherry blossom viewing area.
+In spring, this area of the river is filled with pink blossoms and makes for a brilliant sight.
 Just behind this structure, and the dragon-purified water, however, is a full-on temple: the Todoroki Fudosan.
 I had failed to read any maps, and was completely taken aback by this bright and smart looking temple.

 Although I’m sure it is usually quiet and peaceful, I managed to take one photo before a hoard of about 50 pensioners with hiking armbands appeared, so much chit-chat and small talk ensued.
 There is a small cafe with ice cream here too, and toilets.
-Thought to bring luck with transport and study, the temple is also popular with devoted ascetics who often visit (judging by the ice cream queue, I don’t think my pensioners were among the devotees however).
+Thought to bring luck with transport and study, the temple is also popular with devoted ascetics who often visit (judging by the length of the ice cream queue, I don’t think my pensioners were particularly bothered about exams, however).

 Check out the mini map creation in a box at the top of the steps for a hint on a small shrine to explore, before heading back down to the waterfall bridge.

 If you continue past the bridge, you will eventually see an unassuming gate, which you should definitely enter.
-With a small garden under construction, you can follow the bamboo lined paths which snake between plants and small ponds to a small house.
+With a small garden, you can follow the bamboo lined paths which snake between plants and small ponds to a simple house.

-With an open room featuring photographs, leaflets and a stamp, it is so small you don’t even need to go in, as they can be seen from the doorway.
+Home to an open room with photographs, leaflets and a collector’s stamp, it is so small you don’t even need to go in, as they can be seen from the doorway.

 This is the Todoroki Ravine Park, a small family park with lush green grass you can sit on (weirdly rare in Tokyo) and a great picnic spot, especially if the river air is too chilly.

-There’s nothing left to do but wander back through the valley, spotting any more paths you would like to explore, until you see the red arches of the Golf Bridge appear in the distance (apparently named for a nearby golf course).
+From here, there’s nothing left to do but wander back through the valley, spotting any more paths you would like to explore, until the red arches of the Golf Bridge appear in the distance (apparently named for a nearby golf course).
 If you catch it at the right time, the water is a glassy blue, and looks even more magical, so fingers crossed for your visit.